Watch the trailer for ONCE UPON A BOOKSHOP, a short film by Andrea Kuchlewska and Zac Jaffee

 COUCH (2 W, 1 M)

 A playwright addicted to soap operas promises two actor friends she’ll write a play for them, but instead falls deeper into a soap-induced stupor brought on by the Trump election.
-From the Russia investigation to the heart of metoo, with a healthy dose of shootings, bombings, and climate catastrophes along the way, COUCH is a backstage comedy that asks: How are we holding onto our humanity in the face of events that threaten to anesthetize us?
+How far can she take her self-indulgence before her collaborators throw in the towel?
+COUCH is a backstage comedy that asks: How are we holding onto our humanity in the face of events that threaten to anesthetize us?
 And just how similar to General Hospital is real life?
 Set in the intimacy of a living room, and residing inside the conversations we're having as a nation right now, COUCH is a reinvention of the drawing room play that speaks to us where we live.
+Developed with actors Kathryn Grody and Christopher Burris.

 HUMAN FRUIT BOWL (1 W)